Karatsuban/ChiacchieraBot/README.md

 ## Train the model

 -Make sure that AllenNLP and all its dependencies have been properly installed.
 You can refer to this page https://pypi.org/project/allennlp/ for all information.

 -Execute the Beautify.py with the command :
 $ python Beautify.py

 -Copy the file "output.tsv" and paste it in the folder "nla_semparse/data" (from the code cloned from the allennlp-guide repo)

--Copy the "seq2seq_config.json" file provided in the folder "nla_semparse/training_config" -Finally, execute the command :
+-Copy the "seq2seq_config.json" file provided in the folder "nla_semparse/training_config"

+-Finally, execute the command :

 $ allennlp train training_config/seq2seq_config.json -s DEST_FOLDER --include-package allennlp_models --include-package nla_semparse

-Replacing DEST_FOLDER by a folder of your choice
+Replacing DEST_FOLDER by a folder of your choice.
 The generated model will be stored at this location under the name "model.tar.gz"

 ## Evaluate the model (chat with the bot)